 Different churches have varying teachings on baptism.
 Is baptism a prerequisite for salvation?
-What does the Bible say about being baptized?
+What does the Bible say about baptism?

-The teaching of baptism has the honor of being directly labeled by Scripture as a foundational belief and practice of true Christianity (Hebrews 6:2).
+The teaching of baptism is directly labeled by Scripture as a foundational belief and practice of true Christianity (Hebrews 6:2).

 So, why have many churches today radically departed from teaching the necessity of baptism?
 Is any religious leader authorized to throw out a precedent that Jesus and the apostles established?

 It may seem bizarre, but scores of groups claiming to represent Jesus Christ deny certain practices that He sanctioned as essential to the faith, like baptism.

 Yes, the preponderance of evidence in the New Testament proves that baptism is necessary for every believer’s salvation.